gzManuel/casting-agency/README.md

 # CASTING-AGENCY
-This project was done to manage data of actors and movies of Casting agencies, utilizing web technologies, and role users.
+This project was done to manage data of actors and movies of Casting agencies, utilizing web technologies, and role users with authentication.

-I hope this project will help you as a guide, if you begun with react or rest apis, you will find here how to build a backend and a frontend.
+You can utilize the front end or the backend individually, I hope this project will help you as a guide, if you begun with react or rest apis.

 ## Backend
 The backend utilizes: